lilith645/Diablo-Revived/README.md

 - Removed friendly fire

 # TODO
+Additional QOL improvements:
+- [ ] shift + click on potions to add them to your belt
+- [ ] ctrl + click an item to drop it
+- [ ] Mouse hover over life/mana orbs to show current/max life/man, click to toggle
+- [ ] Make shop selection stay after buying an item

 Add a config file that allows players to customise their experience, including options to:

 - [ ] Change the max size of gold piles (with fair warning)